Clan McDuck: Ludwig Von Drake

 Ludwig Von Drake is Donald Duck's uncle.
 Their exact relationship has only rarely been described.
 Don Rosa fans have speculated that Ludwig is married to Matilda McDuck, while the Disney company have portrayed him as a bachelor.
 Walt Disney stated Ludwig is Donald's father's brother.

+Aunt Vera

+Aunt Vera is Scrooge McDuck and Rumpus McFowl's mutual aunt.
+She is only briefly mentioned, where she gave her nephew Rumpus information that informed him and Scrooge that they were half-brothers.
+She is also mentioned to be living, however the exact relationship to Scrooge and Clan McDuck is unknown.